Serapieum-of-alex/Hapi/docs/Installation.rst

 + ``conda install -c conda-forge hapi``

-If this works it will install wflow with all dependencies including Python and gdal, and you skip the rest of the installation instructions.
+If this works it will install Hapi with all dependencies including Python and gdal, and you skip the rest of the installation instructions.